 Having trained and worked in Texas, Germany and New York, and indoctrinated with a strict adherence to the classic principles of fit, function and form, Anthony offers extensive technical and clinical experience with patient focused, value driven solutions through effective design and selective application of technologies.

 While his practice concentrated on lower limb prosthetics he also specializes in the comprehensive orthotic management of pediatric and adult neuromuscular and musculoskeletal disorders.

 He is certified to fit advanced technologies including sub-atmospheric ( elevated vacuum) socket designs, integrated microprocessor and myoelectric controlled limbs, stance control knee ankle foot orthoses and various scoliosis bracing including the Rigo Cheneau Orthosis.

-After 30 years of working in the profession he remains passionate about his work and is excited about what future technology can offer to the profession and to the patients we serve.
+After over 35 years of working in the profession, he remains passionate about his work and is excited about what future technology can offer to the profession and to the patients we serve.
 He adheres to a practical philosophy that as a profession we not only make limbs and braces, we make people walk and restore function.
 He remains committed to that philosophy.